-Factors behind growth of gig economy
+Factors behind the growth of gig economy

 Decline in traditional manufacturing jobs.
-Heavy industry with large factories / mines was more conducive to stable, full time work.
-The service sector by contrast is more conducive to flexible part-time work and short term contracts.
+Heavy industry with large factories/mines was more conducive to stable, full-time work.
+The service sector, by contrast, is more conducive to flexible part-time work and short-term contracts.

 Technology.
 The internet enables many people to work from home and set up as self-employed.
 For example, there is a rise in the number of people working as online project managers.
-Websites such as Upwork (formerly Elance), Ebay, Etsy (peer to peer selling) have facilitated this economic diversity.
+Websites such as Upwork (formerly Elance), eBay, Etsy (peer to peer selling) have facilitated this economic diversity.

 Shift in economy.
-The rise in online shopping, has seen rise in growth for home deliveries, which is a big growth area of the gig economy.
+The rise in online shopping, has seen a rise in growth for home deliveries, which is a big growth area of the gig economy.
 Though the status of delivery drivers is often a grey area.

 Tax / payment issues.
-In the UK, there is a tax advantage for setting up as a self-employed worker as opposed to traditional employed worker.
+In the UK, there is a tax advantage for setting up as a self-employed worker as opposed to the traditional employed worker.
 There are lower rates of National Insurance contributions for the self-employed.
 If a firm is able to reclassify employees as self-employed contractors, then the firm can avoid National insurance contributions.
-At present a company pays 13.8% NI contributions on an employees wage, but none on self-employed contractors.
+At present, a company pays 13.8% NI contributions on an employees wage, but none on self-employed contractors.